-If you need to file for divorce, or are currently going through the divorce process, you need to consider a child support agreement.
+If you need to file for divorce in North Carolina, or are currently going through the divorce process, you need to consider a child support agreement.
 In order to ensure that your child is properly cared for, child support arrangements must be fair for both the child and parents.
 Child support is an important element in any divorce that involves minor children, but it can result in bitter disputes over finances and obligations.

 Licensed mediators can help you resolve your case out of court